Your type may just be designed to rip your relationships to shreds.

 If you are the Freeze Type, when you encounter conflict, you're most likely to desperately try to make nice in order to restore harmony—even pretend there is harmony—at any cost.
 You smile and attempt to smooth over the squabble.
 Your system thinks the best way to deal with hazard is to hide it, fix it or fade it.

 Or maybe you are the Fight Type.
 You get defensive when any dispute comes at you.
 You might get mean, start pointing fingers, blaming and lashing out.
-How To Beat Anger And Make Relationship Conflict Work For You
+3 Reasons Getting Revenge On Your Partner Backfires EVERY Time

 For the Flight Type, you run away or wish you could.
 You often retreat by becoming silent—as in giving the silent treatment—putting emotional or physical distance between you and the threat.
 Flee-ers give great cold shoulder.
 Or you may get tongue-tied or flustered not knowing how to handle yourself or the other person.
 You're a Flight type when you're intentionally icy...even if it's under the guise of "taking space."
 A Secret For Staying Open Instead Of Shutting Down